firozkhan18/technologies-notes/FAQ-React-300.md

 State is similar to props, but it is private and fully controlled by the component. i.e, It is not accessible to any component other than the one that owns and sets it.

+**Definition:** State is a built-in object that stores property values that belong to a component.
+State can be modified using `setState()` in class components or `useState()` in functional components.

 **[⬆ Back to Top](#table-of-contents)**

 ## What are props in React?